philmcminn/new-paper/README.md

 Even if you're using an integrated development environment to compile your paper, you will probably at some point need to compile the paper from a terminal window.
-I don't mandate that you use a Make file or any particular build tool, but I'm happy if that's what you want to do – so long as you leave some instructions if they're needed.
+If you're working with me, then I don't mandate that you use a Make file or any particular build tool, but I'm happy if that's what you want to do – so long as you leave some instructions if they're needed.
 Some students just include a build script in the root directory of their repository for convenience.

 The root file is `paper.tex`, and typically you will need to run LaTeX and BibTeX a couple of times to resolve all of the references properly in the